Scoliosis Treatment in Lincoln, NE

 - Spinal decompression surgery

-A number of people suffer from scoliosis in Lincoln.
 Typically, scoliosis begins as a minor bend in the spine that gradually progresses.
-In fact, for the diagnosis of scoliosis to be made, there must be a minimum 60 degree sideways curve of the spine.
+In fact, for the diagnosis of scoliosis to be made, there must be a minimum 60-degree sideways curve of the spine.
 Once the spine has advanced to this stage, there are often severe health consequences.
 The good news is that if the bending of the spine is discovered and cared for properly during its early stages, it can be prevented from advancing over time.
-This article discusses how chiropractic care can help.

 After these factors have been considered, our chiropractors will perform specific spinal adjustments to reverse the body’s compensations and assist in the restoration process.
 If you have any questions regarding scoliosis or chiropractic care, please call Novo Chiropractic Lincoln to schedule an appointment as soon as possible.